 Norwich University has ten dedicated residence halls and two separate buildings used for overflow housing.
 All of these buildings are listed in this report with included information on the fire safety systems.

 The ten full-time residence halls are hard wired for fire, smoke, and carbon monoxide detection.
-In addition, all 10 residence halls have full sprinkler systems.
+In addition, all ten residence halls have full sprinkler systems.
 Sprinkler heads are located on all floors, in all hallways, and in all rooms.
 When an alarm is activated, klaxons sound and strobe lights are activated.
 The alarm panel activates at the Norwich University Security office and the alarm is transmitted to the on-duty Security officer through a radio relay system.
 The on-duty Security officer investigates the alarm and will not “clear” the alarm from the system until positive no fire exists.

-If a fire is present, the security officer will call “911” for fire department response.
+If a fire is present, the Security officer will call “911” for fire department response.
 Northfield Fire Department is Norwich University's first responder for fires.
-The fire department is a volunteer fire department
+The fire department is a volunteer fire department.

 All Norwich University residence halls meet the current fire safety codes as required by the State of Vermont.